FMIA: 2020 Draft Rounds Into Focus; NFL People Show Lives in Quarantine

 Ten days till the strangest draft in NFL history kicks off, and there’s some interesting news coming later in the column.
 (For instance: Roger Goodell will announce the first-round picks from his basement in Westchester County, N.Y.)
-But for the first time this crazy spring, let’s focus on round one of the draft, and what I know.
+But for the first time this crazy spring, let’s focus on round one of the NFL draft rumors, and what I know.

 The full mock draft lands next Monday.
 For now, I wish I could tell you something of value on all 32 picks, but I’ll only use what my late-week fact-finding ferreted out.
 Let’s go: